nexus-rpc/api/SPEC.md

 The `Nexus-Link` header field provides a means for serializing one or more links in HTTP headers.
 This header is encoded the same way as the HTTP header `Link` described [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link).

-Handlers and callers can specify links in different Nexus requests to associate an operation with arbitrary resources.
+Handlers and callers can specify links in Nexus requests and responses to associate an operation with arbitrary resources.

 Links must contain a `type` parameter that expresses how they should be parsed.